uvatmvf/GameOfPatti/README.md

 This project follows industry standards of Agile Test Driven Development.

 ## Game of Patti
-'Game of Patti' is a scrolling first person video game in the same lineage as Rainbow 6, Counterstrike, FortNite, etc. It is team based and with similar capture the flag type match play to win variations.
+'Game of Patti' is a scrolling first person video game in the same lineage as Rainbow 6, Counterstrike, FortNite, meets Mario Kart.
+It is team based and with similar capture the flag type match play to win variations.

 # Reguirements
 ## Teams